Case Study: Difficult Transitions

 Not long after this episode, BPI’s client decided to move all of their production of their kit items to BPI Labs.
 They requested that BPI duplicate all the formulas for the kit.
 BPI was able to complete duplication work on 3 of the 4 items easily, but we recommended that the client seek to purchase the fourth formula from their current supplier in order to maintain a continuous user experience with the product.

-BPI then consulted with their new client on how to acquire a formulation, including: processing instructions, exact weight on weight percentages, material specifications, and other oft-forgotten details.
+BPI then consulted with their new client on how to acquire a formulation, including: processing instructions, exact weight-on-weight percentages, material specifications, and other oft-forgotten details.
 The formulation was eventually purchased, but with one troubling outcome.
 After the purchase, the previous manufacturer would not release the fragrance rights to the formulation.
 Without the release, the fragrance supplier could not supply BPI with the necessary proprietary ingredient.
 BPI then turned to its supplier relationships to duplicate the fragrance, and a substitute was quickly identified as being identical to the one BPI’s client had to abandon.

 Here are some related guides and posts that you might enjoy next.

 Case Study: Partnership